azimuth-cloud/zenith/docs/client.md

 ##### OpenID Connect

 The Zenith server supports using OpenID Connect (OIDC) to provide authentication for proxied services.
-This can be imposed on the server side using a discovery mechanism, but clients are able to override the OIDC parameters in order to use a specific OIDC issuer.
+This can be imposed on the server side using a discovery mechanism (see [Deploying and configuring a Zenith server](./server.md)), but clients are able to override the OIDC parameters in order to use a specific OIDC issuer.

 In order to do this, the client must have a client ID and secret from the target OIDC issuer.
 Obtaining these credentials is out-of-scope of the Zenith components.
 The redirect URL of